 Opal Guide - October's Birthstone

 October babies are blessed with one of the most mesmerizing birthstones: the opal.
-Known for its rainbow shimmer and rich symbolism, opal has people for centuries.
-Whether you’re gifting a loved one or searching for your own birthstone jewelry, this guide covers everything you need to know about opal's meaning, history, types, and how to wear and care for it.
+Known for its rainbow shimmer and rich symbolism, opal has captivated jewelry lovers for centuries.
+Whether you’re gifting a loved one or choosing your own birthstone jewelry, this guide covers opal’s meaning, history, types, styling ideas, and care tips — so you can wear it with confidence.

 What Is Opal?
 The October Birthstone